The UK’s Second City is buzzing with things to do.

 Feeling jaded?
 A tour of this group of tiny, nineteenth-century houses is an excellent way to appreciate things we take for granted such as running water, indoor toilets, washing machines, the internet and privacy!

 Most of the historic houses you can visit in the UK belonged/belong to the rich and powerful whilst the Back to Backs shine a light on working-class history.
 Fascinating stuff

 Escape Live is the new kid on the Birmingham attractions block and it’s proving to be a big Birmingham attraction.
 This could be the perfect choice if you fancy having your grey matter challenged while getting mildly hysterical and laughing a lot.

 What’s it all about?
 You get locked in a room and then solve clues to escape.
 Choose from Dr Wilson’s Office or the (rather more disturbing) Room 13.
-A Peaky Blinder’s Escape Room is also opening in summer 2019.
+A Peaky Blinder’s Escape Room also features.

 Escape Live is based in Birmingham’s historic Jewellery Quarter, which is a wonderful place for a mooch.

 LIBRARY OF BIRMINGHAM

 If you are a big reader then clearly this new, huge library will be your idea of heaven.
 However, even if you’re not, the Library of Birmingham should be on your list.

 Don’t just admire it from afar: the interior is very beautiful and photogenic, the views are excellent and there are some very groovy café bars to check out.
 And did we mention that there’s an old Shakespeare room perched on the top of this ultra-modern building?